Climate Outreach at COP28: unlocking progress through public engagement

 Led by Equiterre

 Climate change and pollution that cause it harm human health, air pollution caused by fossil fuel combustion is responsible for 1 in 5 deaths worldwide.
-In this event, public health and medical experts, civil society members and parent groups will discuss and explore opportunities and strategies on air pollution and health, and discuss interventions that the civil society, public health & medical community make in fighting for clean air, a healthy climate and transitioning towards a sustainable fossil fuel free future.
+In this event, public health and medical experts, civil society members and parent groups discussed and explored opportunities and strategies on air pollution and health, and discussed interventions that civil society, public health & medical community make in fighting for clean air, a healthy climate and transitioning towards a sustainable fossil fuel free future.

 Led by Amnesty International and Healthcare Without Harm

-This conference will look at the endogenous connections between climate change and the Chinese public, join to hear about how climate change communicators engage the younger generation using different approaches, as explored by Tsinghua University’s population-wide study.
+This conference looked at the endogenous connections between climate change and the Chinese public and how climate change communicators engage the younger generation using different approaches, as explored by Tsinghua University’s population-wide study.

 Communities catalysing social & environmental change: Intersectional approaches to climate action

-This event will explore how to foster scalable community-centred solutions for sustainable development and energy transition – particularly through public engagement, youth and local community-driven climate action, holistic capacity building, education and knowledge sharing at the intersection of social change and technological innovation.
+This event explored how to foster scalable community-centred solutions for sustainable development and energy transition – particularly through public engagement, youth and local community-driven climate action, holistic capacity building, education and knowledge sharing at the intersection of social change and technological innovation.

 Climate Visuals at the COP28 Virtual Ocean Pavilion